jakobzhao/geog458/labs/lab02/readme.md

 2. Download `QGIS` and plot the data onto a map.

 3. Make any appropriate visual edits to this map.
-Save it as `qgz` file and take a screenshot of the map.
+Save it as `qgz` file and export the map as an image.

 ## 4. Deliverable